knowit-solutions-cocreate/security-by-curiosity/README.md

 ## Why is curiosity good for security?

-When you apply curiosity to use tech in unintended ways, then you are improving your internalizing knowledge about systems and how they function.
+When you apply curiosity to use tech in unintended ways, i.e hacking, then you are internalizing knowledge about systems and how they function.
 This is arguably the best way to learn about cyber security.

 # Basics